OUR PLAN FOR CALIFORNIA

 “We aren’t losing arguments, we’re losing elections.”

-The core strategy of TEAPAC to achieve its mission is to build a statewide, non-partisan political infrastructure based in the local communities for the purpose of qualifying and passing initiatives that will solve California’s top problems.
-We identify Pension Reform and School Choice as the two most critical issues facing California today.
-On the local level, we are working for tax relief by repealing municipal utility taxes, while building support for the statewide initiatives.
+TEAPAC is building a statewide, non-partisan political infrastructure based in the local communities for the purpose of qualifying and passing initiatives that will solve California’s top problems, starting with Pension Reform and School Choice.
+On the local level, TEAPAC is campaigning for fiscal responsibility, debt elimination, tax and spending cuts and pay equity between public employees and taxpayers.

 The Political Realities in California